 Brushed teeth, a clean face, and a soothing layer of moisturiser does wonders for your sense of wellbeing in the air.
 Bring a little kit with a comb, deodorant, toothpaste, toothbrush, facial wipes and moisturiser for in-flight freshening.

 It’s remarkable how productive we can be when there are no other distractions.
-In the air, there are no phones ringing, no emails arriving and no text messages to respond to.
+In the air, there are no phones ringing.
 Open your notepad/laptop/sketch book and get to work.